Shadows-Development/ShadowCore/README.md

 >
 > 🔧 Development of v2.0.0 is ongoing in the [`v2.0.0`](https://github.com/Shadows-Development/ShadowCore/tree/v2.0.0) branch (and related `v2.0.0-*` feature branches).
 >
+> 🧩 **Note:** The plugin system has been delayed until `v2.1.0` to ensure code quality and stability during the v2.0.0 refactor.
+It may still be explored in an experimental branch (`v2.1.0-plugins`), but it will not ship as part of `v2.0.0`.
+>
 > 🕒 **There is currently no ETA for the v2.0.0 release.** The current stable release (`v1.x.x`) will continue to receive updates and is safe to use in production.

 ![GitHub issues](https://img.shields.io/github/issues/Shadows-Development/ShadowCore?style=flat-square)